Indicia-Team/indicia-docs/developing/reporting/occurrence-standard-parameters.rst

     Can be used to retrieve a feed of changes.
   * ``quality`` - defines the quality criteria to apply.
 The following options are available:

+      * V - accepted records (all)
+      * V1 - accepted as correct records
-      * V - verified as correct by an expert only
+      * V2 - accepted as considered correct records
       * C - recorder was certain and record not rejected by an expert
       * L - recorder's opinion was certain or likely and record not rejected by an expert
       * P - pending verification
       * !D - not rejected or dubiuos/queried
       * !R - not rejected
       * D - dubious/queried only
-      * R - rejected only
+      * R - rejected records (all)
+      * R4 - rejected as unable to verify
+      * R5 - rejected as incorrect
       * DR - dubious or rejected only
+      * OV - verified by other verifiers (only available when filtering against Elasticsearch data, not for PostgreSQL reports).

   * ``exclude_sensitive`` - provide 't' to hide sensitive records completely.
 Note that the cache_occurrences table already blurs the information for sensitive records.